codingispink/Movies-Recommendation-System-/README.md

 _I would like to give credits of this project to Sachin Sarkar for inspiring the project as well as creating the dataset._
 # MOVIE RECOMMENDATION SYSTEM
+**Goal of the Project:** To recommend suitables movies to customers with collaborative filtering and content-based filtering.
+The system can increase users satisfaction and help companies to provide/suggest the best products/services to their customers.
 ### INSTALLATION
 Make sure you install these packages:
 1. numpy